maxadamo/patching_status/README.md

 ### Enabling SSL

 The example below connect to PuppetDB using SSL (you probably may want to store the certificates in hiera and use variables instead).
-Sensitive is mandatory for the key:
+Sensitive datatype is mandatory for the key:

 ```puppet
 class { 'patching_status':